napari viewer tutorial¶

 Note that we’ve also also named each of the layers using the

-command click to select either all the layers in between clicked on layers or just the clicked on layers respectively.
+command click to select either all the layers in between clicked-on

 You can rearrange the order of the layers by dragging them, including dragging multiple layers at the same time.